nagadomi/waifu2x/README.md

 View at: http://localhost:8812/

 ## Command line tools
 Notes: If you have cuDNN library, than you can use cuDNN with `-force_cudnn 1` option. cuDNN is too much faster than default kernel.
+If you got GPU out of memory error, you can avoid it with `-crop_size` option (e.g. `-crop_size 128`).

 ### Noise Reduction
 ```